Models of hypersurfaces and Bruhat-Tits buildings: Examples

 One first checks that the minimum of the stability function on the apartment $\A_{\E_0}$ corresponding to the standard basis $\E_0=(x_0,x_1,x_2)$ is equal to $m_{\E_0}=-\frac{1}{3}$ and is achieved precisely at the point

-One can show the $m_{\E_0}$ is already the global minimum of the stability function on $\B_K$.\footnote{This is the last case at the end of \S \ref{subsec:algorithm}, which was left unexplained.} As $u_1$ is not a vertex, it follows that $X$ does not have a plane semistable model over $K$.
+One can show that $m_{\E_0}$ is already the global minimum of the stability function on $\B_K$.
+As $u_1$ is not a vertex, it follows that $X$ does not have a plane semistable model over $K$.
 We will show this claim via a direct argument below.

 The point $u_1$ becomes a vertex over any extension $L/K$ which contains an element $\alpha\in L$ with $v_L(\alpha)=1/2$.
 Over such an extension, the vertex $u_1$ corresponds to the $\OO_L$-model $\X_1$ of $X$ given by the equation